pay-theory/pay-theory-ui/src/admin/NativeAppIdTab/README.md

-# FeeModeTab
+# NativeAppIdTab

-A UI element for displaying a list of Fee Modes available on a merchant.
+A UI element for displaying a list of the merchants Native App Id.

 ## Hooks